agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ## Create new database records

-You can create the database records in this section automatically if you prefer by installing the [Multisite Permissioning](https://civicrm.org/extensions/multisite-permissioning) extension and using the `MultisiteDomain.create` api as described in the [extension's README.md file](https://github.com/eileenmcnaughton/org.civicrm.multisite/).
+You can create the database records in this section automatically if you prefer by installing the [Multisite Permissioning](https://civicrm.org/extensions/multisite-permissioning) extension and using the `MultisiteDomain.create` api as described in the [extension's README file](https://lab.civicrm.org/extensions/multisite/-/blob/master/README.md).

 ### Create the "Default Organization" record
-Each CiviCRM domain must have its own [Default Organization](../setup/index.md#edit-domain-information).
+Each CiviCRM domain must have its own [Default Organization](https://docs.civicrm.org/sysadmin/en/latest/setup/#site-configuration).
 Create a new Organization record to represent the default organization of the new domain.

 ### Create the domain record